jmarcoares98/Food-Cart/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# To run the app

+You have to setup two json servers.
+Install json-server globally `npm install -g json server`.

+## start json server by providing the json file

+My json files are food.json and users.json.
+In one terminal write `json-server --watch src/assets/data/users.json` (this would automatically watch through port 3000) and in another terminal write `json-server --watch src/assets/data/food.json -p 4000`

+## Now run the app

+You can run the app with another terminal by doing `ng serve -o` and you can login through email: frankocean@email.com password: godspeed